SPCA New Zealand

 SPCA is concerned with the potential welfare issues associated with octopus farming and the lack of available knowledge about octopuses species-specific welfare needs in captivity.
 As with the vast majority of wild or recently domesticated aquaculture species, octopuses are not adapted to life in captivity.

 Octopuses are legally recognised as sentient, meaning they are capable of feeling pain, stress and positive emotional states.
 They are highly intelligent, inquisitive and behaviourally diverse invertebrates and likely susceptible to boredom and frustration in captivity.
-They would require high levels of species-appropriate cognitive stimulation and environmental complexity, which is not conducive of traditional farming systems.
+They would require high levels of species- appropriate cognitive stimulation and environmental complexity, which is not conducive of intensive farming systems.

-Additionally, knowledge is lacking of how to minimise pain and distress prior and during slaughter of octopuses, as currently no scientifically validated humane method of octopus slaughter exists.
+Additionally, knowledge is lacking around how to minimise pain and distress prior and during slaughter of octopuses, as currently no scientifically validated humane method of octopus slaughter exists.

 SPCA opposes the practice of feeding farmed octopus with wild caught fish and invertebrates.